 I slip down the stairs to my kitchen and snarf the last brownie.
 It tastes like cliché but, mercifully, the calories bring more comfort than regret.

 I wander into my daughter’s room and study her full length mirror, looking for something and nothing.
 Months ago, before she left home, she scribbled a verse across slick glass in green, and I wondered why it was the one she chose; what did she want to press into her heart?
 What did she need to hear and believe and know from her Creator?

 I pray that God, who gives peace, will make you completely holy.
 And may your spirit, soul, and body be kept healthy and faultless until our Lord Jesus Christ returns.
 The one who chose you can be trusted, and he will do this.

 My God, I think, it’s for me.
 It’s for me, now.

 And the sun streams in strong and shadows cast across the half of me and I can’t help but think that’s right.
 Shadows and sun, darkness and light, lies and truth.
 My head is a swirl and my reflection is all wrong.

 There’s movement pulling my gaze away from my face – only then do I notice my somber expression – three squirrels in a game of tag, a twitchy skitter across my back yard.
-A fat robin materializes out of no where (a damned irony? twisted metaphor?) and lands on a scraggly branch of our dogwood that never seems to grow.
+A fat robin (oh, the irony) materializes out of no where and lands on a scraggly branch of our dogwood that never seems to grow.
 She makes me smile and think Spring…